 You know that the Israelites were not allowed even inside the Temple or the Tabernacle.
 The ordinary Israelite could not go in.
 They were withheld from God's presence, as it were.
 The priests could go in to execute their daily duties, and the high priest could go into the Holy of Holies one day a year.
 But we have access to God anytime we want to speak to Him, fall on our knees, pray while we are walking, or whenever.

 He is available for conversation with us because of what Christ did.
 He made that possible for us, and as John pointed out, He dwells in us.
 We are the tabernacle.
 We are the temple.
 We do not have to go anywhere, as it were, because if we are His children, His spirit is with us all the time.
 That is how close the enabling is to get us through a difficulty, to meet the requirement in order to be faithful.
 It is not something that is far away.

 That thing that Moses did is a very powerful lesson.
-It occurred in Numbers, chapter 20, verses 1 through 12.
-The Israelites were grumbling again, but this time though Moses' temper got away from him.
+It occurred in Numbers 20:1-12.
+The Israelites were grumbling again, but this time, though, Moses' temper got away from him.
 It is very likely he had that temper all the while, but he kept it subdued through his contact with God.
 We are not given any other occasion that his temper really flared up anything like that.